 The ABO blood group system was discovered by Karl Landsteiner in 1900.
 46 years later (1946) the Blood Transfusion Service was formed.
-In 1996 the National Blood Service was formed to collect and provide blood supplies for all the hospitals in England and North Wales.
-We then merged with UK Transplant to create NHS Blood and Transplant.
+In 1950 the National Blood Service was formed to collect and provide blood supplies for all the hospitals in Sri Lanka.

-8,000 units of blood are needed every day to meet hospital demand.
 Blood comes in four main types - O, A, B and AB.
 Group O is the most common which means it is in high demand.
 Blood can also be subdivided into its main components - red cells, white cells, platelets and plasma.
-Unfortunately red cells only have a shelf-life of 35 days, while platelets shelf life is even less, only five days.
+Unfortunately red cells only have a shelf-life of 35 or 42 days, while platelets shelf life is even less, only five days.

-Almost anyone between the ages of 17 and 65 can become a new blood donor.
-And those who are regular donors can continue to donate as long as they are in good health.
+Almost anyone between the ages of 18 and 55 can become a new blood donor.
+And those who are regular donors can continue to donate till 60.

 The average adult has around 5 trillion red blood cells in one litre of blood.
 Which means you have on average 25 trillion red cells running around inside you, although 25 million (or 0.1%) of them die every day.
 That works out at roughly 300 a second.